GerHobbelt/fmt/doc/api.md

       // Parses format specifiers and stores them in the formatter.
       //
       // [ctx.begin(), ctx.end()) is a, possibly empty, character range that
-      // contains a part of the format string starting from the format
+      // contains the format string starting from the format specifications
-      // specifications to be parsed, e.g. in
+      // to be parsed, e.g. in
       //
       //   fmt::format("{:f} continued", ...);
       //
-      // the range will contain "f} continued".
-The formatter should parse
+      // the range will contain "f}".
+The formatter should parse specifiers
-      // specifiers until '}' or the end of the range.
-In this example the
+      // until '}' or the end of the range.
+In this example the formatter
-      // formatter should parse the 'f' specifier and return an iterator
-      // pointing to '}'.
-      constexpr auto parse(format_parse_context& ctx)
+      // should parse the 'f' specifier and return an iterator pointing to '}'. constexpr auto parse(format_parse_context& ctx)
         -> format_parse_context::iterator;